openshift-knative/serverless-operator/README.md

   version.
 - `make install-strimzi`: Install the latest Strimzi operator and a kafka cluster instance in `kafka` namespace by default.
 - `make unistall-strimzi`: Uninstall the Strimzi operator and any existing kafka cluster instance.
+- `make install-mesh`: Install service mesh operator.
+- `make uninstall-mesh `: Uninstall service mesh operator.
-- `make install-mesh`: Install service mesh operator and enable sidecar injections.
+- `make install-full-mesh`: Install service mesh operator, Istio Gateway and PeerAuthentication to use Knative Serving for secure traffic.
-- `make uninstall-mesh `: Uninstall service mesh operator and disable sidecar injection.
+- `make uninstall-full-mesh `: Uninstall service mesh operator, Istio Gateway and PeerAuthentication.

 **Note:** Don't forget you can chain `make` targets. `make images dev` is handy for example.